-Peony Rice designs are inspired by our own heritage and loves for our asian roots and western influences.
-We want them to survive and continued to be loved by our clients, and to become treasures that will last because they were made in the right way and can be passed down to the next generations.
+Peony Rice designs are inspired by our own heritage and love for our asian roots and western influences.
+We want the pieces to survive and continue to be loved by our clients and become treasures that will last because they were well made in the right way and can be passed down to the next generations.

 We strive to be responsible with our decisions and designs

-We do continuously seek to improve our products, practices and our transparency as a luxury brand.
-We do our best to make responsible decisions when designing and developing each piece with the processes involved.
-We have been committed to not ‘over manufacture’ since the beginning.
-To stay away from over consumption and wastage.
-It is possible to do this in fashion.
-We have been doing it for over a decade.
-Sustainability is constantly evolving learning process for all of us.
+We continuously seek to improve our products, practices and our transparency as a brand.
+We do our best to make responsible decisions when designing and developing each piece with all the different processes.
+We decided not to ‘over produce’ since the very beginning and have been doing so for over a decade.
+We stay committed to this philosophy.
+Being better for the future is a constantly evolving learning process for all of us.

 We mainly source fabric and trims locally in Asia where we are based but also source some special fabrics from Europe

 As we are based in the main country for producing the highest grade of silk, we keep the majority of our supply chain here in Asia.
 These tend to be family businesses and small suppliers.
 We work towards always keeping our carbon footprint low as possible.
 There are some fabrics that require special fibres, finishing techniques that are sourced and developed from France, Italy, and UK with suppliers that we have worked with for a very long time and share the same values.
 These also are family business with a long heritage and care about their customers and ours.
 We are also actively sourcing plant based fibres that can biodegrade and be more sustainable for the planet closer to home.

 We try to ensure that our new prints are created with better printing and dyestuffs that are environmentally friendly.
 We are exploring alternative natural vegetal dyes and prints for our ready to wear collections.

 Synthetic materials, such as nylon and polyester, can and should be recycled and come from recycled sources